wallacelim/climatehero-web/docs/web_application_documentation.md

 ![Flux Architecture Digram](docs/../assets/diagrams/flux-diagram.png)

 > Do note that Redux, while inspired by the Flux architecture, omits the _dispatcher_ entirely.
-However, it is greatly inspired by, and _"...is true to the Flux Architecture, but makes it simpler thanks to pure functions."_
+However, it is inspired by, and _"...is true to the Flux Architecture, but makes it simpler thanks to pure functions."_
 >
 > Find out more [here](https://redux.js.org/introduction/prior-art#flux).